Overview

 Step 2: Order Finished Flooring or Carpet

 Finished flooring calculations depend on material type.
-Hard flooring (plank, tile) is calculated from square footage plus a waste allowance โ 10% standard, 15% for diagonal layouts.
-Carpet is sold in fixed roll widths, so room layout relative to that width affects total material and seam placement.
+Hard flooring, plank or tile, gets calculated from square footage plus a waste allowance, 10% standard, 15% for diagonal layouts.
+Carpet comes in fixed roll widths, so room layout relative to that width affects total material and seam placement.

 The Flooring Calculator handles hard flooring square footage, and the Carpet Calculator accounts for standard roll widths and seaming for carpeted rooms.